 Let’s dig in!

 What is Product Planning?
+(Definition)

-Product planning aims to align the assets of the business and operational factors, to focus on product development, design, and engineering efforts.
+Product planning is the process of identifying and creating a new product idea with all product-related requirements such as its features, price, promotion, distribution, etc. Product planning aims to align the assets of the business and operational factors, to focus on product development, design, and engineering efforts.
 The purpose of it is to deliver the greatest probability of success in achieving business goals through effective product strategy.

 The Importance of Product Planning: